haani-niyaz/devops-journal/_posts/2016-08-22-hot-cup-of-javascript.markdown

 ## Objective

-In this post we'll look at demystifying Javascript concepts.
-This is still a work-in-progress with many updates and revisions to come!
+In this post we'll look at bootstrapping our Javascript knowledge by covering essential concepts.

+*Note*: This is still a work-in-progress with many updates and revisions to come!

 ## Table of Contents